erinbamberger/angularjs-portfolio/README.md

 2.)
 Once you are in the root folder run: `npm install` in the command line to install the required module dependencies (the dependencies are listed in package.json).

 2.)
 Once the dependencies are installed run: `node server` to view the content on `http://localhost:9000/`

+## Notes
+Username and password were removed from the contact-form.php, to test form submission on the contact page these references will need to be updated.